Search our FAQs or visit our contact page to get in touch

 There are two application forms:

-For full details on the requirements refer to the Scheme Booklet for Operators.
+For full details on the requirements please refer to the Scheme Booklet for Operators.

 For further details, download the F1/4 transfer of SOLAS to CPCS Competent Operator card application form, the reverse of the form gives you details on the completion requirements.